Automated Acoustic Bat ID Software Programs

 1 1 Wildlife Acoustics routinely issues new updated versions of Kaleidoscope Pro (KPro) to address various user interface and compatibility issues that have no impact on the underlying algorithms or databases used in their program’s species classification.
 Going forward, the USFWS will continue to formally test new versions of KPro that include any changes to the underlying classifier that could change the species identification outcomes.
 For these reasons, we will automatically approve new versions of KPro provided that they use the same classifier from the most recently tested and approved version.
 In other words, we are approving and pre-approving all KPro versions issued subsequent to version 5.4.7 that use the 5.4.0 Bats of North America classifier.
 We will continue to test any future versions that include changes to filters, conversion processes, algorithms or databases associated with classifications (or any other software changes that could impact analysis results).
 This table will be updated as new test results become available.

-2 When provided as an option, users are to select the most appropriate species assemblage/geographic region, which includes MYSO and/or MYSE and all other species that may reasonably occur in a given survey area/region.
+2 When provided as an option, users are to select the most appropriate species assemblage/geographic region, which includes MYSO and/or MYSE, and/or TCB and all other species that may reasonably occur in a given survey area/region.
+Unless otherwise indicated in the table above, KPro users should use the "-1" sensitivity setting for newer versions of KPro (subsequent to v.
+5.4.7) that use the 5.4.0 Bats of N.A. classifier.

 3ZC= Zero-cross, FS= Full-spectrum